zahid-official/milestone-14/README.md

 ---

-# 3. Usages of LIMIT and OFFSET clauses
+# 3. What are the LIMIT and OFFSET clauses used for?

 ## 🔢 LIMIT কী?